v317/jBot/README.md

 <br />
 # Config
 showAnnouncements -> if set to 1 instead of 0, bot will automatically post random lines from jbot/announcements.txt<br />
-announcementTime=60000 -> This is time in milliseconds when bot posts a random line (10 minutes default)
+announcementTime=10 -> This is time in minutes when bot posts a random line (10 minutes default)
 <br />
 <br />
 You can also use pre-compiled build and see how the config files look like..